My shopping cart

 Your cart is currently empty.Continue Shopping

-Did you know there are a total of 667 tribal communities as per Wikipedia excluding their subcategories.
+Did you know there are a total of 667 tribal communities as per Wikipedia excluding their subcategories?
 And their population is 8.6% of the overall population of India, which means there are around 104 million tribals in India by the 2011 census.
 Orissa state has the most number of tribes, there is a total of 62 types of tribes in Orissa excluding their subcategories.
-But, population-wise Madhya Pradesh is the highest-ranking state of India, there are around 15 million tribals stay in Madhya Pradesh.
+But, population-wise Madhya Pradesh is the highest-ranking state in India, around 15 million tribals are staying in Madhya Pradesh.
 Orissa comes second in this list with a total of more than 9 million tribals and in the 3rd position comes Maharashtra with more than 10 million tribal people.

 But today will get some general info about them and we have 5 tribes from Maharashtra about which we are going to get some info right now.

-So basically, the Bhil community was originally hunters, gatherers & were essentially animistic in nature.
-Traditionally, they live in small, dispersed hamlets known phala.
+So basically, the Bhil community was originally hunters, and gatherers & were essentially animistic.
+Traditionally, they live in small, dispersed hamlets known as phala.
 They are mostly located in Ahmednagar, Aurangabad, Beed, Buldana, Dhule, Nanded, Nandurbar, Nashik & Pune.
 Linguistically, the Bhils are unlike most tribal groups in India, whose tounges more commonly are Dravidian or Munda in origin.
 The language of the Bhil is called Bhili.

 The next one is Mahadeo Koli.
 Tradition is a priority in the Mahadeo Koli tribe.
 Tradition gets passed down from one generation to another through folklore & art.
 This Tribe has been known as rebels, robbers for revolting against the Mughals, revolting against British & Moneylenders as well.
 Mahadeo Koli is a regional society.
 Regionalism is the hallmark of this society.
 They are blessed with a history of seven hundred years.